Skip to content

 • HLA-B27, urinalysis

-In addition to slit-lamp microscopy, evaluation of episcleral thickness and vascular patterns using anterior segment optical coherence tomography (AS-OCT), and assessment of scleral thickness using ultrasound (B-mode) may be used as ancillary diagnostic tools.
-To rule out necrotizing scleritis or evaluate posterior scleritis, ultrasound can check for the T-sign (fluid around the optic nerve sheath).
+In addition to slit-lamp microscopy, anterior segment optical coherence tomography (AS-OCT) to assess episcleral thickness and vascular patterns, and ultrasound (B-mode) to evaluate scleral thickness may be used as ancillary diagnostic tools.
+To rule out necrotizing scleritis or assess posterior scleritis, ultrasound can check for the T-sign (fluid accumulation around the optic nerve sheath).
 In typical episcleritis, these imaging studies often lack specific findings, and diagnosis is made by combining direct slit-lamp examination with history and systemic evaluation.

 Most cases of episcleritis resolve spontaneously within days to weeks without treatment.
-The first step in management is to explain the benign nature and natural course of the disease, the need for systemic evaluation, and to provide reassurance.
+The first step in management is to explain the benign nature and natural course of the disease to the patient, along with the need for systemic evaluation, and to provide reassurance.
 Cold compresses and cooled artificial tears are effective in reducing subjective symptoms such as irritation and warmth.
-In mild cases, active pharmacological intervention is not required; short-term follow-up over several days to confirm spontaneous improvement can avoid rebound and side effects associated with treatment.
+In mild cases, avoiding active drug intervention and confirming spontaneous improvement through short-term follow-up over several days can prevent rebound and side effects associated with treatment.

 Low-concentration topical steroids are the first-line treatment.
 Antibiotic eye drops are often used concurrently to help differentiate from scleritis.